lenaschimmel/covid-19/FRENCH_TRAD_NOTES.md

 ### LastMonths: Curves

+### Next years and Now
+l.107: reduced the use of *month* to ease the readability in french l.134 : choose to translate *builder* by *fabricants*.
+Best word so far to match the following higher-order repetition of *build* emphasizing the whole paragraph and its impact.

 ## Choix de traductions
 Ajoutez des choix de traduction de mots/expressions spécifiques qui doivent rester les mêmes dans toutes la traduction ici.